Tufts 2019 Acceptance Rate: Class of 2023

 So, you’re thinking about applying to Tufts University, and you’re curious about your chances of admission.
-Well, we’re here to help!
-Of course, there are a lot of factors in the admissions process, and it’s impossible to accurately predict whether you’ll be admitted or not.
+There are a lot of factors in the admissions process.
 However, the most important factors in the admissions game are your GPA and test scores.
-So, using those as a measure, we can give you an estimate of your chances.

 Other aspects of your application, such as athletics, extracurricular and recommendations, are important, but will likely only make a difference for admission if you’re in the 75th percentile range for your GPA and SAT/ACT scores.